parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 ```
 <br/>

-Before doing this we need to set the environment variables by sourcing the following bash script [docker_env] (it should be created if it is not present).
+Before running the container with docker-compose we need to set the environment variables by sourcing the following bash script [docker_env].

 <br/>